JakeSteam/blog-personal/_posts/2024-04-07-reddit-mobile-achievements-guide.md

 Some of these achievements are unlocked based on past activity (e.g. I unlocked "Nice Comment" on a 6-year-old post), whilst others always need to be earned (e.g. "Search Explorer" for tapping search results).
 Each has a somewhat arbitrary rarity of "Common", "Rare", "Epic", or "Legendary".

-Most are pretty straightforward, and I unlocked all except the [streak awards](#reddit-streak-6) within a few minutes.
-The streak awards require up to 300 days of daily activity, so for now they're still locked for me!
+Most are pretty straightforward, and I unlocked all in the initial batch except the [streak awards](#reddit-streak-6) within a few minutes.
+The streak awards require up to 500 days of daily activity, so for now they're still locked for me!

 Achievements are greyed out until earned, when a full colour version is unlocked.
 They also have a progress indicator underneath.